 Food and Groceries: The groceries may cost you around 80-100 euros per month to live a comfortable lifestyle.
 If you wish to eat regularly at the college canteen, then add an additional 50 Euros to the monthly bill.

 Telephone: To have a good postpaid or prepaid plan with data, it may cost around 10-20 Euros per month.

 Other expenses: Apart from the above mentioned mandatory costs, here are a few expenses depending on the lifestyle you choose:

 If you love partying on a regular basis that involves drinks, cigars, and entry to pubs, then add an additional of 60 to 100 Euros on the monthly bills.

 While a meal in the university canteen costs you around 2.5 to 5 Euros, lunch or a dinner in a restaurant would cost in between 6 to 20 euros.

 Clothing: Clothes are not expensive in Germany.
 Stores offer many schemes per month.

 Trips: If you plan on exploring and traveling to new places then Europe presents you with vast options.

 Hence, after adding all the necessary expenses, you will be spending around 480 Euros per month.
 If you spend an extra of 60-80 Euros each month; excluding the trips then your monthly expenditure would be nearly 480 + 80 = 560 Euros.

-Germany is a great choice to pursue higher education also because of vast availability of scholarships.
+Germany is a great choice to pursue your Masters Degree also because of the vast availability of scholarships.
 The Federal Ministry of Education and Research provides over $240 million in scholarship money to students who take part in research.
-The DAAD lists a total of over 200 scholarships awarded to foreign students, while DeutschlandSTIPENDIUM provides assistantship of 300 euros per month upto a year of study for the students.
+The DAAD lists a total of over 200 scholarships awarded to foreign students, while DeutschlandSTIPENDIUM provides assistantship of 300 euros per month for upto a year of study for the students.
 For more information on scholarships in Germany, click here.